thingsboard/thingsboard.github.io/docs/user-guide/rbac.md

 {:toc}

-## IMPORTANT NOTICE

-**This documentation covers feature that is not released yet!
-It will be released on February 8th, 2019.
-This feature is already available on cloud.thingsboard.io for evaluation and pre-release review.**

 ## ThingsBoard CE vs PE security features comparison

 ThingsBoard Community Edition (TB CE) supports straight-forward security model with three main roles: System administrator, Tenant administrator and Customer user.